goodyduru/goodyduru.github.io/_drafts/2023-09-21-ipc-named-pipes.md

 You can find my code that demonstrates unidirectional and bidirectional communication using Named Pipes on [GitHub](https://github.com/goodyduru/ipc-demos).

 ### Conclusion
 Named Pipes is a simple and powerful IPC mechanism.
 As with all powerful tools, you have to use it with caution.
-I wouldn't recommend using it for bi-directional communication, unless you aren't worried about losing data.
+I wouldn't recommend using it for bi-directional communication unless you aren't worried about losing data.

 This article was filesystem-related.
 The next one will be networking-related :-).
 I'm referring to Unix Domain Sockets.
 Till then, take care of yourself and stay hydrated! ✌🏾